Simon S. Lam

-Simon S. Lam is an American computer scientist.
+Simon S. Lam is an American computer scientist and Internet pioneer.
 He retired in 2018 from The University of Texas at Austin as Professor Emeritus and Regents' Chair Emeritus in Computer Science #1.
 He made seminal and important contributions to transport layer security, packet network verification, as well as network protocol design, verification, and performance analysis.

+Simon Lam pioneered security for Internet applications - for example, one result of his work that is visible to most users as the "s" in https, signifying a secure connection.
+He invented secure sockets in 1991.
+With funding from NSA, Professor Lam led a research group that implemented, in 1993, the first "secure sockets layer," named Secure Network Programming (SNP), which is a new sublayer between Internet's application and transport layers.
+By design, SNP exports a secure transport layer API closely resembling Berkeley sockets, to facilitate retrofitting pre-existing Internet applications with security measures.

-From 1991 to 1993, Simon Lam pioneered security for Internet applications.
-His most important research contribution to society is the invention of secure sockets and prototype implementation of the first secure sockets layer (named SNP) for Internet applications.
-This work was done in 1993 when WWW was still in its infancy.
-SNP was published and presented at the 1994 USENIX Summer Technical Conference.
-Subsequent secure sockets layers (SSL and TLS), re-implemented several years later using key ideas first presented in SNP, enabled secure e-commerce on WWW and are widely used to secure email and many other Internet applications.
+This work was done when WWW was still in its infancy.
+SNP was published and presented on June 8, 1994 at the USENIX Summer Technical Conference.
+Subsequent secure sockets layers (SSL and TLS) re-implemented several years later using the architecture and key ideas first presented in SNP, enabled secure e-commerce on WWW (e.g., banking, shopping).
+TLS is also widely used to secure email and many other Internet applications.

 For this contribution, Professor Lam and three graduate students in his research project won the 2004 ACM Software System Award.
 He was elected to the United States National Academy of Engineering in 2007.
+For inventing secure sockets and implementing the first secure sockets layer, he was inducted into the Internet Hall of Fame in 2023.